OARSI's Discussion Groups bring together individuals with a focus on specific OA-related specialty areas.

 - Biopsychosocial concepts in OA Pain

-The discussion group consists of over 115 members whose research focuses on pain associated with osteoarthritis.
+The discussion group consists of more than 115 members whose research focuses on pain associated with osteoarthritis.

 Chairs: Jason McDougall

-UPCOMING WEBINAR on Thursday, December 9.
+WEBINAR on December 9.
 Click HERE for more details.

 The Osteoarthritis Prevention Related to Sport, Exercise, and Physical Activity (SEPA) Discussion Group focuses on reducing the public health impact of osteoarthritis through osteoarthritis prevention research and knowledge translation activities with a focus on sport, exercise, and physical activity.
 To achieve these goals, the discussion group seeks to create collaborative opportunities for researchers, research trainees, clinicians, and other stakeholders (e.g., advocacy groups, patients) in the area of injury and osteoarthritis prevention (e.g., multicentre studies, development of recommendations, consensus development) with a focus on sport, exercise, and physical activity.